Recommendations

 Instructions:

-Heat oil in large fry pan or wok over medium heat.
-Add garlic, salt and pepper and saute until browned.
-Then add beets, cook over medium heat, stirring occasionally until they begin to soften, then add broccoli, stirring occasionally.
-Approximately 5 minutes after adding broccoli, add snow peas and continue to cook until the peas and broccoli are soft yet still firm.
+• Approximately 5 minutes after adding broccoli, add snow peas and continue to cook until the peas and broccoli are soft yet still firm.
 No overcooked vegetables allowed.

-Serve over quinoa.
-Also consider lentils or brown rice & beans in place of quinoa.
+• Serve over quinoa.
+Also, consider lentils or brown rice & beans in place of quinoa.

-May also serve with chicken breast, salad, pastas.
+May also serve with chicken breast, salad, and pasta.
 Use your imagination.
+My children actually love this dish.

 Sweet Bean Burritos